maoyubin/JavaScript-Advanced-Tutorial/this & object prototypes/ch2.md

 > 15.7.2 The Number Constructor
 >
 > When Number is called as part of a new expression it is a constructor: it initialises the newly created object.

+So, pretty much any ol' function, including the built-in object functions like `Number(..)` (see Chapter 3) can be called with `new` in front of it, and that makes that function call a *constructor call*.
+This is an important but subtle distinction: there's really no such thing as "constructor functions", but rather construction calls *of* functions.

 When a function is invoked with `new` in front of it, otherwise known as a constructor call, the following things are done automatically: